Chaitalykundu/Web-Development/01-HTML/Questions.md

 4. How many types of pages are there in website.
 5. What are the key features of HTML
 6. What are the difference between HTML & HTML5
+7. What are the 5 uses of HTML?

 &nbsp;